viamrobotics/docs/docs/micro-rdk/base/_index.md

 linkTitle: "Base"
 weight: 30
 type: "docs"
-description: "Base support in the micro-rdk."
+description: "The micro-RDK support for moving platforms that the other parts of a mobile robot attach to."
 images: ["/icons/components/base.svg"]
 tags: ["base", "components", "micro-rdk"]
 no_list: true